To the Shareholders of Massmart Holdings Limited

 |Deferred taxation assets related to assessed losses|

-Accordingly, the assessments of the recoverability of deferred tax assets are considered to be a key audit matter.
+Accordingly, the audit of deferred taxation assets is considered to be a key audit matter.
+Deferred tax assets are disclosed in note 16 to the financial statements.

 Our procedures included: